Biofeedback in Stress Management

 Pathophysiology of stress

-Stress response relies on Neuronal pathways of the cerebral cortex, the limbic system, the hypothalamus, the thalamus, the pituitary gland, and the reticular activating system (RAS).
+Stress response relies on Neural pathways of the cerebral cortex, limbic system, hypothalamus, thalamus, pituitary gland, and reticular activating system (RAS).

 1. The cerebral cortex deals with vigilance, cognition, and focused attention.